 Like Mr. Scott Sime, I've lived here a little over 30 years.
-I've also been very happy to have served the City on numerous boards -- citizen advisory boards, not the least of which was the proposing to widen Miracle Mile.
-We agonized over the loss of the angled parking -- we on the
+I've also been very happy to have served the City on numerous boards -- citizen advisory boards, not the least of which was the Traffic Advisory Board back in the day when you were proposing -- or a prior administration was proposing to widen Miracle Mile.
+We agonized over the loss of the angled parking -- we on the Traffic Advisory Board, and we advised the then-administration of our worries about that.
+Sadly, I think, to Ms. Cruz's direction, she should have bought that car on the day it was offered to her.
+I kind of wish that this building had been built before we widened Miracle Mile.
+Perhaps, then we would not have lost some of the businesses that we have lost on Miracle Mile.

-Traffic Advisory Board back in the day when you were proposing -- or a prior administration was

-Traffic Advisory Board, and we advised the then-administration of our worries about that.
-Sadly, would not have lost some of the businesses that we have lost on Miracle Mile.
 Had we had this kind of parking available then in the block and location it's going to be available, it would be a big boon to where we were and where we are going to be today.